jon-day/hello-world/README.md

 This is my very first github repository!
 So exciting!

 I like python.
-I also familiar with powershell, bash, html, and css.
+I am also familiar with powershell, bash, html, and css.